LumaPictures/pymel/docs/source/install.rst

 .. note:: The "easy" installation method produces an invalid ``ipymel.exe`` on 64-bit windows systems.
 As of this writing I'm still looking into this.

-.. note:: Though not a requirement for ipymel to work, it's best to read up on `Setting Up Your System Environment`_
+.. note:: Though not a requirement for ipymel to work, it's best to read up on :ref:`install_system_env`

 ipymel Manual Install